huggingface/accelerate/CONTRIBUTING.md

 * Include your **OS type and version**, the versions of **Python** and **PyTorch**.
 * A short, self-contained, code snippet that allows us to reproduce the bug in less than 30s;
-* Provide the *full* traceback if an exception is raised.
+* Provide the with your Accelerate configuration (located by default in `~/.cache/huggingface/accelerate/default_congig.yml`)

-### Do you want a new feature (that is not a model)?
+### Do you want a new feature?

-A world-class feature request addresses the following points:
+A good feature request addresses the following points:

 1. Motivation first:
 * Is it related to a problem/frustration with the library?
 If so, please explain